Eris: Measuring discord among multidimensional data sources: Introduction

-Scientists often analyse data by placing different indicators (e.g., number of patients or number of deaths) in a multidimensional space (e.g., geography and time).
-The multidimensional model and OLAP tools \cite{abello.encyclopedia} have been used in the last 30 years with this purpose, as a more powerful and structured alternative to spreadsheets.
-However, despite these being mature technologies, problems like managing missing and contradictory information are still not solved.

-OLAP tools are typically used in data warehousing environments where consistent and well known data go through a well structured cleaning and integration process merging different sources.
-Nevertheless, in the wild, sources are typically incomplete and not well aligned, and such data cleaning and integration processes are far from trivial, resulting in imperfect comparisons.
-Like in the parable of the blind men describing an elephant after touching different parts of its body (i.e., touching the trunk, it is like a thick snake; the leg, like a tree stump; the ear, like a sheath of leather; the tail tip, like a furry mouse; etc.), in many areas like epidemiology, different data sources reflect the same reality in slightly different and partial ways.
+The focus of this work is decision making environments performing complex OLAP-like multidimensional queries \cite{abello.encyclopedia} that extensively use numerical aggregation and involve multiple data sources requiring integration.
+Data integration traditionally has three steps \cite{DBLP:journals/jiis/CanalleSL21}: (1) Schema matching and alignment, which overcomes semantic and structural heterogeneity between attributes and entities from different sources; (2) Entity matching (a.k.a.
+Record linkage), which detects records that correspond to the same real-world entity, and (3) Data fusion (a.k.a.
+Record merging), which aims to identify the correct one among conflicting values.
+Thus, Data fusion refers to the combination of data from different, heterogeneous sources in order to provide a more precise understanding of reality than offered by those sources separately \cite{DBLP:journals/inffus/GutierrezRPLS22}.
+The quality of its result is clearly affected by the disparity of the involved sources.
+For instance, in data warehousing environments, consistent and well known data from different sources go through a well structured cleaning and integration process.
+In the wild, sources are typically incomplete and not well aligned, and such data cleaning and integration processes are far from trivial, resulting in imperfect comparisons.
+Like in the parable of the blind men describing an elephant after touching different parts of its body (i.e., touching the trunk, it is like a thick snake; the leg, like a tree stump; the ear, like a sheath of leather; the tail tip, like a furry mouse; etc.), in many areas like epidemiology, social sensing or information extraction, different data sources reflect the same reality in slightly different and partial ways, and there is not any ground truth available, requiring truth discovery processes \cite{DBLP:journals/sigkdd/LiGMLSZFH15}.
+For example, during the COVID-19 pandemic, it was problematic to have reliable information on number of cases and deaths, since many different actors were independently gathering data that had later to be integrated to make them globally meaningful.
+Evaluating the reliability of each source was crucial for decision making, and we develop \sysname a tool that facilitates doing this.